Drop us a line

 In Marburg students often remark that they are surprised at its size.
 While Marburg is not anywhere near the size of Vienna, it’s also much bigger than your average college town in the US.
 Marburg’s population is around 75,000 with another 27,000(-ish) students.
 So the university is not small, and the population is packed into a relatively compact area.
 The effect is that, in the city center there is always something going on, and the university is at the heart of the bustle.
 As Prof. Bunsen (yes, the Bunsen burner guy) said after leaving Marburg to assume a professorship in Göttingen: “Göttingen hat eine Universität.
 Marburg ist eine Universität.”
 (Goettingen has a university.
 Marburg is a university.)

 What’s included in the program fees?

 Quite a lot!
 Starting with language course fees and some activities in Vienna, public transportation passes in Vienna and Marburg, semester fees at the Universität Marburg, get-togethers at the program director’s home, student housing for the duration of the program (including over semester breaks for full-year students), group travel that includes train fare, accommodations and museum passes, orientation, pre-departure and academic advising, grade report, Ucard with library card function.

 As listed on each program details sheet, there are also expenses not included in the program fees, including:

 - US passport

 - Student residence permit in Germany (applied for on-site in Marburg)

 - Mandatory German health insurance (done on-site in Marburg)

 - Additional personal expenses (laundry, cell phone with a local #)

-Check out our program detail sheets on the programs and pricing page.
-Be in touch with us if you have any questions.
+Check out our program detail sheets on the programs and pricing page and be in touch if you have any questions.